Layerex/2ch-downloader/README.md

 # 2ch-downloader

-Download all images of 2ch.hk thread
+Download all files of 2ch.hk thread.

 ## Installation